We connect sobriety seeking individuals with others

 What We Do

-We bring like-minded individuals together, particularly in early sobriety, who seek a better life without alcohol through support and accountability.
+Of course, we do a podcast, but we also bring like-minded individuals together, particularly in early sobriety, who seek a better life without alcohol through support and accountability.

 Recovery Elevator and the private community Café RE offer a safe, informative place, for those who wish to quit drinking.
 Many, including the RE Team, find solace and comfort in our cohesive community.